Fine selection of rare Cognac includes 200 year-old bottles

 An exceptional selection of rare Cognac will be offered at Bonhams Fine & Rare wines sale on 13th September at New Bond Street, London.
 One of the highlights is a bottle of Rémy Martin Black Pearl Cognac.
 The unusual Cognac, bottled in a special, limited edition, black crystal decanter is estimated at £5,000 - 7,000.

-After several years traveling the world on a luxury cruise-liner, the bottle will end its voyage at auction.
+After several years travelling the world on a luxury cruise-liner, the bottle will end its voyage at auction.
 It started life at sea in the on-board shopping mall and was eventually purchased by an experienced South African bar manager, who trained as a sommelier.
-He spotted the bottle while cruising across the Mediterranean and, realizing its importance and rarity, he bought it and sent it from Greece to South Africa for safe-keeping.
+He spotted the bottle while cruising across the Mediterranean and, realising its importance and rarity, he bought it and sent it from Greece to South Africa for safe-keeping.

 The Cognac, a 'Louis XIII de Remy Martin', is made using a special blend of 1200 eaux de vie, between 40 and 100 years old and is aged in ancient oak barrels.
 It is produced from grapes grown in the Grande Champagne territory, at the innermost heart of the Cognac region.
 While all Louis XIII Cognac is bottled in Baccarat crystal decanters, only 800 bottles of Black Pearl are released each year and very few come onto the open market.
 The distinctive bottle is made from black crystal that has a silvery gleam and is accompanied by a stopper with a fleur-de-lys design.